The Total September 2017 Landscape Painting Workshop.

 Schedule: The exact schedule is still in the making but you can plan on 8 hour days, Thursday-Saturday and then Monday-Wednesday starting around 9:00 AM with a couple good breaks and lunch.
 There will be snacks provided at the workshop.

 Location/Hotels: There are a lot of hotels in the area.
 Hotels on Lucky Lane are a short drive away and popular among travelers being close to supermarkets and convenience stores.
 The workshop is close to East Rt.
 66 at 1919 N. Fourth St. to be exact.
 There are many locally owned hotels along Rt.
-66 that are cheaper and probably not as nice but still safe.
-The train that travels through town can be a bit noisy if your closer to Rt.
-66.
+66. If you want something cheap and close, We have Travelodge near at 2918 E Route 66, Flagstaff, AZ 86004, Americana Inn at

 You can contact Joe at firstname.lastname@example.org with any questions.